Ludington, Michigan: Industry

 Just south of Ludington is the Ludington Pumped Storage Power Plant, which generates pumped storage hydroelectricity.
 In town, there are Whitehall Industries, a division of the UACJ group (aluminum extrusion and aluminum fabrication), Occidental Petroleum Corporation (manufacturer of calcium chloride products), Great Lakes Castings Corporation, Amptech, Inc., and Carrom Company.
 The Fitch Four Drive Tractor Company was founded in Ludington.
 FloraCraft, Great Lakes Castings, and Brill are also three big factories there.
 Whitehall Industries has three manufacturing facilities in Ludington.

 Media

 Ludington is home to four radio stations and one newspaper.
 The original radio station was WKLA, which continues today with a talk radio format at 1450 AM.
 In the 1970s, WKLA-FM (Adult Contemporary) and WKZC-FM (Country, licensed to nearby Scottville) were added.
 In 1999, WMOM-FM (Top 40, licensed to Pentwater) signed on the air.
-The Ludington Daily News has been serving the Ludington area from its location on N. Rath Avenue since the 1880s.
+The Ludington Daily News served the Ludington area from its location on N. Rath Avenue since the 1880s up until 2025, when the building was put up for sale and they began seeking a new location; as of July 2026, this location has not yet been found.
 The Daily News website records over 4,000 visitors each day.